rmed19/composeit/README.md

 ComposeMe - Configuration System for Symfony Bundles
 ========================================

-ComposeMe is a configuration systmee to easy configre Symfony Bundles.
+ComposeMe is a configuration system to easy configre Symfony Bundles.

 See [http://github.org/rmed19/composeme](http://github.org/rmed19/composeme) for more information and documentation.